-Section 1.
+- Section 1.
 The Employer shall not demote, suspend, discharge or take any disciplinary action against an officer without just cause.
 The Union shall be notified promptly by the Employer of any suspension, discharge or demotion of an officer.
-The failure of the Employer to comply with the preceding notification requirements will not affect the validity of the action, but will suspend the time period set forth above until the notification is sent.

-Section 2.
-Any action instituted under Section 1 of this Article shall be implemented within a reasonable period of time after the event giving rise to such disciplinary action or knowledge thereof.
+The failure of the Employer to comply with the preceding notification requirements will not affect the validity of the action, but will suspend the time period set forth above until the notification is sent. - Section 2.
+Any action instituted under Section 1 of this Article shall be implemented within a reasonable period of time after the event giving rise to such disciplinary action or knowledge thereof. - Section 3.

-Section 3.
 The Employer will attempt to discipline officers in such a manner so as not to embarrass the officer before the public or other officers.
-It must be kept in mind, however, that where insubordination or flouting of authority by an officer in public or in the presence of other officers takes place, the Employer shall not be restricted by the operation of this Section.

-- Section 4.
+It must be kept in mind, however, that where insubordination or flouting of authority by an officer in public or in the presence of other officers takes place, the Employer shall not be restricted by the operation of this Section. - Section 4.
 The provisions of Section 1 shall not apply during the initial twelve (12) months of probationary employment.
 The probationary period can be extended by written agreement between the Employer and the Union for an additional period, during which time Section 1 shall not apply.
 Periods of leave without pay and periods of time during which an officer is using paid leave to supplement workers' compensation shall not count toward the initial twelve (12) months or any extension period. - Section 5.
 This Article shall not apply to demotions resulting from an officer appeal, an employer-initiated classification review or unsuccessful completion of a probationary period upon promotion. - Section 6.
 An officer who is the subject of an Inspector General investigation will be notified when the investigation is concluded.
 The officer who is not being subject to disciplinary action will be notified at the conclusion of the investigation that the allegations were either "unfounded" or "unsubstantiated".
 An officer shall be deemed a subject of an investigation when the officer has been accorded a "subject interview". - Section 7.
-The parties agree to continue the use of the alternative forms of discipline program and to expand its use for instances of unsatisfactory work performance on a specific work project or work product.
+Effective 30 calendar days from the date this agreement is signed, the parties agree to continue the use of the alternative forms of discipline program and to expand its use in accordance with the sideletter dated March 20, 2018.